qcoral/infinite-benchy-theorem/notes.md

 Okay so a toolhead is roughly like 60mm in width??

 so apparently bed sizes are only 150, 200, etc. guess our work is cut out for us.

+LOCK IN LOCK IN LOCK IN LOCK IN

+FUCK LOOOOOOOOOOOOOL

+TO FIX:
+- [ ] Add limits for the rod holders
+- [ ] Optimize the X/Y joints better - it shouldn't feel jank like we're trying to squeeze every last mm IMO
+- [ ] In general, just clean up dimensions to work better.

+jesus christ man i am so tired

+anyways as for the toolchanger - let's start with the stealthburner as a sanity check for now.